 Professor Erling Rasmussen - Next year is likely to bring the most significant changes in employment policy in 25 years.
 In particular, protections for contract and casual workers will be under the spotlight

-Praise for tackling the gender pay gap – The New Zealand Herald, 24 November 2017
+Praise for tackling the gender pay gap – NZ Herald, 24 November 2017

 "The gap goes from being zero and insignificant at the bottom of the wage distribution to being about 20 per cent at the top end." says Professor Gail Pacheco.

-New Zealand Firms Are Letting Women Down – Washingtonpost.com, 6 November 2017
+New Zealand Firms Are Letting Women Down – Washington Post, 6 November 2017

 What's got four Marks, four Johns, three Simons, two Scotts, two Peters, two Christophers -- but just one woman?
 New Zealand's leading stock-market index.

-Biggest labour law changes in generation – Newsroom.co.nz, 28 November 2017
+Biggest labour law changes in generation – The Newsroom, 28 November 2017

 Professor Erling Rasmussen: Next year is likely to bring the most significant changes in employment policy in 25 years.
 In particular, protections for contract and casual workers will be under the spotlight.

-Michael Fletcher: Welfare system needs radical shake up – The New Zealand Herald, 8 November 2017
+Michael Fletcher: Welfare system needs radical shake up – NZ Herald, 8 November 2017

 After nine years of National's so-called welfare reform, there is a certain irony in the fact that one of the most urgent tasks facing the new Government is welfare reform.
 The lesson is that welfare is for us all.
 It is not the "us-and-them" thing National would have had us believe.

-New Zealand Firms Are Letting Women Down – Bloomberg.com, 6 November 2017
+New Zealand Firms Are Letting Women Down – Bloomberg, 6 November 2017

 New Zealand's gender wage gap is one of the narrowest in the world, based on the OECD's data, however the gender pay gap gets wider as incomes rise.